tranquilit/WAPT-Documentation/source/waptserver-install/index.rst

-* we advise you to install WAPT Server on a Linux server (Debian or CentOS) following the security recommendations of French :term:`ANSSI` or the :download:`recommendations of your state cyberdefense agency
+* we advise you to install WAPT Server on a Linux server (Debian or CentOS) following the security recommendations of French :term:`ANSSI` or the `recommendations of your state cyberdefense agency
   <https://www.ssi.gouv.fr/uploads/2015/10/NP_Linux_Configuration.pdf>`_.

 * the WAPT Server must be installed on a **dedicated machine**